Southern Lab medical staff, resource officer save Central Private basketball player's life after seizure

 He was treated at Our Lady of the Lake Children's Hospital in Baton Rouge, then taken to Ochsner Hospital in New Orleans where doctors diagnosed him with hypertrophic cardiomyopathy.

-"It's something he had his whole we didn't know.
+"It's something he had his whole life we didn't know.
 Typically when a person has an episode they die because there's nobody there to help them," said Robert.

 While Noah won't be able to hit the basketball court again soon, he's grateful for the team that helped him fight for his life.